AstroCaro/frontend-challenge/README.md

 This application uses Vue.js and 100% pure CSS without any framework.
 Also, it adjusts to different screen sizes ensuring that all the content is accessible on mobile, tablet and desktop views.

-You can find a version of this application at [link].
+You can find a version of this application at [https://chicks-challenge.netlify.app/](https://chicks-challenge.netlify.app/).

 ## Getting Started